vitorgsevero/parking-spot/README.md

 ### Description:

-- Implemetantion of an API of Parking Control
+- Implemetation of an API of Parking Control

 ### Get Started

-- Downloand this application with the command:
+- Download this application with the command:

 ```sh
 git clone https://github.com/vitorgsevero/parking-spot.git